matteolucchini1/BHJet/README.md

 1) It is applicable across the entire black hole mass scale, from black hole X-ray binaries (both low and high mass) to active galactic nuclei of any class (from low-luminosity AGN to flat spectrum radio quasars),
 2) It is designed to be more comparable than other codes to GRMHD simulations and/or RMHD semi-analytical solutions.

 The model is fairly complex and fitting it to data is not always straightforward.
 As such, it is highly recommended to read this file carefully before running the code.
 It takes little time and will save you a lot of headaches later on.
-All the physics of the model, the assumptions going into it, as well as some applications, are discussed in depth in Lucchini et al. 2021, arxiv: WIP, DOI: WIP , and references therein.
+All the physics of the model, the assumptions going into it, as well as some applications, are discussed in depth in Lucchini et al. 2021, arxiv: [2108.12011](https://arxiv.org/abs/2108.12011), DOI: WIP , and references therein.

 If you have any questions, or find issues or bugs, please feel free to open a ticket in the Issues section of the repository.